Axstoria/Axstoria-Software/Docs/testing_policy.md

 The Unit test will be used for the pure logical implementation of isolated C# module across every backend function of the project.

-The goal is to verify that each low level module work as intended during execution.
+They are not to be executed at runtime as they have to be isolated and their purpose is to verify that each low level module by itself will work as intended through all case of execution.
+So the tests will be done with truncated fixed value to analyze the behavior of the module.

+### Code Coverage

+The Code Coverage for Unit tests should aimed to be at 70% for non graphical modules.

 ## Integration test
 Integration tests will be done in one of the two cases :